olcf/olcf-user-docs/services_and_applications/s3m/get-a-token.rst

    - **Immediately revoke** exposed tokens (see :ref:`s3m_token_revocation`)
    - Use **minimum necessary permissions** for your workflow

-   For complete security guidance, see :doc:`token-management`.
+   For more on token security, see :doc:`token-management`.

 Access to the resources in the OLCF Facility API is restricted to your project via an access token.
 This means that when you generate a token using myOLCF it is always scoped to the project itself, not your user account.
 For example,